-Failure to complete the task satisfactorily will mean that you’ve failed the test and the test is over – so don’t forget your glasses if you need them!
+Failure to read the number plate will mean you fail your test and it will be over before it’s even started – so don’t forget your glasses if you need them.

 - Normal stops at the side of the road

-- Pulling out from behind a parked vehicle
+- Pulling out from behind a parked car

 - A hill start

-- You might also be asked to carry out an emergency stop
+You may also be asked to perform an emergency stop.

 Reversing your vehicle